Get started with the Reunite editor

 Click the Create pull request button.

-Click the View project dropdown menu in the top right corner of the page.
+Click the View drop-down menu in the top right corner of the page.
 You might need to wait until the deployment completes before you can access the preview branch build.

 A deployment preview of the project with your changes opens in a separate browser window.